facebookresearch/habitat-sim/docs/pages/attributesJSON.rst

     - string
     - The relative file path to the asset/skin used to render an articulated object, if it exists

-articulated object Configuration And Rendering
+Articulated Object Configuration And Rendering
 ----------------------------------------------

 "uniform_scale"